phe-sto/802.15.4-to-netjson/README.rst

 802.15.4 to netJSON
 ===================

-A tool to visualize 802.15.4 Zigbee communication, can be useful for Zigbee, Thread.
+A tool to visualize 802.15.4 PCAP file turning it to netJSON, can be useful for Zigbee, Thread.
+Visualization thank to netJSONgraph.

 .. image:: doc/network-example.png